 It is safe to state that cashless transactions have transformed India’s economic picture.
-Since demonetisation, the use of mobile phones to make payments as opposed to traditional methods of payment has expanded dramatically.
+Since demonetisation, the use of mobile phones to make payments as opposed to traditional payment methods has expanded dramatically.
 During demonetisation, when the majority of SME operations ceased, businesses that had transitioned to cashless transactions were able to limit losses.

 Payments through these methods are easy and safe, which is one of the reasons for their popularity.
 With the recent introduction of a variety of digital payment methods in India, company owners are gradually adjusting to the change.
 As more and more individuals subscribe to the digital economy and cashless payments become the standard, it is crucial that businesses incorporate them into their systems.